Stability Analysis in N dimensional Gravitational collapse with equation of state: Initial data relation through b(r) leads to NS

 We, now, discuss the existence of $\textbf{b}(r)$ as a solution of the differential equation (\ref {br1}).
 We put

 a continuous function of $r$, in equation (\ref {br1}) and rearranging it, we get

 with the initial condition

-Let us ensure the existence of $ C^{1} $ - function $x(r,v)$ as a solution of above initial value problem defined throughout the cloud.
-The function $f(x,r)$ is continuous in $r$, with $x$ restricted to a bounded domain.
-With such domain of $r$ and $x$, $f(x,r)$ is also $ C^{1} $ - function in $x$ which means $f(x,r)$ is Lipschitz continuous in $x$.
-Therefore, the differential equation (\ref {br4}) has a unique solution satisfying initial condition (\ref {br5}).
+Let us ensure the existence of $ C^{1} $ - function $y(r,v)$ as a solution of above initial value problem defined throughout the cloud.
+The function $z(y,r)$ is continuous in $r$, with $y$ restricted to a bounded domain.
+With such domain of $r$ and $y$, $z(y,r)$ is also $ C^{1} $ - function in $y$ which means $z(y,r)$ is Lipschitz continuous in $y$.
+Therefore, the differential equation (\ref {br4}) has a unique solution satisfying initial condition (\ref {br5}) \cite{Isbsrvs}, \cite{JMS}.

-Further, we can ensure that the solution will be defined over the entire cloud i.e. for all $r$ in $ [0,r_{c}]$ by using the freedom in the choice of arbitrary function $B(r,v)$.
-For this , we consider the domain $[0,r_{c}] \times [0,d]$ for some finite $d$.
-Let $S$ be the supremum of the modulus of $f(x,r)$.
+Further, we can ensure that the solution will be defined over the entire cloud i.e. for all $r$ in $ [0,r_{b}]$ by using the freedom in the choice of arbitrary function $\texttt{C}(r,v)$.
+For this , we consider the domain $[0,r_{b}] \times [0,d]$ for some finite $d$.
+Let $S_{p} = \sup |z(y,r)|$.
 Then the differential equation (\ref {br4}) has a unique solution defined over the entire cloud provided \cite{Ave}

 This yields

 Condition (\ref {ec33}), in turn, will be satisfied if the weaker condition